Skip to content

 • Manual data input via a web interface: this method is suitable for small volumes and companies without automated e-invoicing solutions (web interface guidelines are available)

-• Automated submission via a REST API: e-invoices submitted this way must adhere to the UBL 2.1 standard and be formatted in either XML or JSON.
+• Automated submission via a REST API: e-invoices submitted this way must adhere to the UBL 2.1 standard, be formatted in either XML or JSON, and digitally signed.

 All invoices must include a Tax Identification Number (TIN), an official identifier for all Malaysian taxpayers introduced in 2022 and used to properly identify all parties during the invoicing process.